TOMToolkit/tom_base/docs/common/customsettings.rst

 The checks run on every request rather than only at login so that a change — a new terms-of-service version, a password crossing its expiry age, an administrator removing a user's authenticator — takes effect during long-lived sessions instead of at the next login.
-Add your own check as a dotted path to a function taking the request and returning ``None`` or the URL name of the page where the user can satisfy the requirement; a custom check may read its own ``settings.py`` value following the same pattern.
+Every configured requirement also appears as a column on the *Users* page so administrators can see who has not yet met it.
+Add your own check as a dotted path to a function taking the request and returning ``None`` or the URL name of the page where the user can satisfy the requirement;
+a custom check may read its own ``settings.py`` value following the same pattern.
 See :doc:`Accounts and Authentication <authentication>`.

 `TOM_API_TOKEN_EXPIRY_DAYS <#tom-api-token-expiry-days>`__